-The building has received minimal repair and updating over its lifetime.
-An air conditioning system was installed in the 1950s, the building underwent a seismic retrofit in the 1990s, and a new roof was installed in 2016.
-A California Department of General Services (DGS) infrastructure study, completed in 2008 and updated in 2013, identified a variety of fire and life safety, building code, and other infrastructure deficiencies as well as the presence of hazardous materials needing remediation (DGS 2013).
-The terra cotta building exterior is in a state of decline, as water intrusion is currently damaging the building, and exterior building masonry has been corroded.
-Each year since 2009, the building has been submitted for consideration of upgrades and modifications.
-The 2015 DGS facility condition assessments of State office buildings ranked the Jesse M. Unruh Building fifth in Sacramento (and ninth statewide), for State-owned, DGS-controlled office buildings requiring renovation or replacement (DGS 2015).
+The 1970s era energy conscious system and building materials of wood and exposed natural concrete have resulted in building maintenance issues.
+Water intrusion at the roof level caused damage, and repairs to the atrium structural components and skylight system, and building wide roofing and flashing materials were completed in 2002.
+Notwithstanding the 2002 repairs, the building still has many leaks through the exterior walls and windows.
+Since at least 2006, the building's exterior has exhibited deterioration that appears to have contributed to extensive leaking.
+In addition, a 2008 DGS infrastructure study identified a variety fire and life safety, building code, hazardous materials, building security, and other infrastructure deficiencies (DGS 2008).
+The 2015 DGS facility condition assessments of State office buildings ranked the Gregory Bateson Building fourth in Sacramento and fifth statewide for State-owned, DGS-controlled office buildings requiring renovation or replacement (DGS 2015).
 The building is included in the DGS Ten-Year Sequencing Plan (DGS 2018) and is necessary to fulfill office space needs in the Sacramento region.
-The building is in need of a major renovation to correct existing fire and life safety deficiencies, to ensure the safety of the tenants, and to avoid falling into an irreversible state of disrepair.
+The building is in need of a major renovation to ensure the safety and comfort of the tenants, and to avoid falling into an irreversible state of disrepair.